 My mother passed away without warning at 58 years of age.
 Her homecoming service was a celebration NOT a funeral.
 During one of the songs being sung, the spirit of worship filled the house.
 During the words, “I never lost my joy, I never lost my praise” my father stood to his feet and he walked to the casket and raised his hands and began to worship God.
 Although he did not understand the purpose, he was EMBRACING God’s hand in his situation.

 Rev. David Bernard once preached a stirring message entitled, “The Missing Link: Return to Your First Love.”
-In that alter call I compiled the following list of “First Things” I used to do as a young minister: 1) CONNECT: I started early before work to study and pray; 2) LEARN: I consumed audio resources for personal growth; 3) DREAM: I created a list of 101 goals to focus my ministry.
+In that altar call I compiled the following list of “First Things” I used to do as a young minister: 1) CONNECT: I started early before work to study and pray; 2) LEARN: I consumed audio resources for personal growth; 3) DREAM: I created a list of 101 goals to focus my ministry.
 After a while I began to slack off on these disciplines.
 As I experienced hardships I have returned to these disciplines to sharpen my spiritual life.

 The morning my mother passed away, the nurse knew my father and came to my dad crying, “Oh, Brother Morehead, what are you going to do?
 How will you ever survive?”
 My father stood up and looked at her and said Honey, just like this – he then began to walk by placing one foot in front of another!
 Dad had determined to continue through it all!